malughanshyam/KangarooRideBookingApp/README.md

 ### Admininstration Page
 The administrator can use this page to perform the following tasks:
-* View the summary of all the reservations at once
+* View the summary of all the reservations at once.
 * View, update or cancel an individual reservation.
-* Add new types of rides as the business grows
+* Add new types of rides as the business grows.
-* Change the allowed reservations per slot to scale up the business.
+* Change the allowed reservations per slot to scale up the business. **Sold out time-slots will not be shown in the "Available Slots" options on the New Reservation page**.

 ## Screenshots